alanm31/FNF-Porting-Stuff/README.md

 	}
 ```

-And Somehow you finised to add the android controls to your psych engine copy
+And somehow you finished adding the android controls to your psych engine copy

 now on every state/substate add
 ```haxe